 “They will be prepared to be outstanding performers as well as outstanding teachers,” Phillips said.

-“I can tell you for certain that the students are going to get much more individualized attention than they would in many schools,” Dr. Lloyd Mims, dean of the School of Music and Fine Arts, said.
+“I can tell you for certain that the students are going to get much more individualized attention than they would in many schools,” Dr. Lloyd Mims, professor of music, said.
 “They are going to be working with faculty members who are dedicated to the development of the whole person.
 Everything in the music performance world boils down to finding the one teacher who is going to help me be the best musician I can be.”

 Mims explained that master’s-level musicians will be expected to demonstrate exceptional technical facility, musicianship and the ability to reach listeners on a more-subtle level.
 He said auditions should reflect that the musicians “not only can play the notes or sing the passage, but that they can move an audience with the performance skills they have honed and with the emotional and musicianship skills they have embraced.”

 Potential graduate students may come from the PBA undergraduate community, local professionals who are ready to raise their level of musicianship, or international musicians who are well aware of the university’s outstanding music faculty.